AhmedAbdelhamid19/Bless-Payments-Backend-Developer-code-challenge/SOLUTION.md

     handled by making constructor that intilize the the field of the Sale class
 ## 2- Runtime error (out of range exception)
-    solving out of range exception in class InputParse in Join function, by replace the fourth parameter (wordCount) with (wordCount - 2) so we only take the product name and escape first and last word with refere to count and price
+    solving out of range exception in class InputParse in Join function, by replace the fourth parameter (wordCount) with (wordCount - 3) so we only take the product name and escape first and last word (quantity and price) and 'at' word with refere to count and price
 ## 3- Runtime error (null reference exception)
     the case that handle that the user should type at least 4 word, is handled in a wrong way in class InputParse